Medical Expedition Advice

-Pocket first Aid and Wilderness Medicine by Jim Duff and Peter Gormly published by Cicerone.
-ISBM: 13: 978 1 85284 500 1.
-Tenth edition published 2007 and reprinted with amendments 2010.
+Pocket First Aid and Wilderness Medicine by Drs Jim Duff and Ross Anderson published by Cicerone.
+ISBN: 978 1 85284 9139.
+Twelfth edition published 2017.
 This is the book to have with you in your medical kit.

 TOP TEN TIPS!

 - Never travel to a county unless you are prepared to receive initial treatment in a local hospital.